Discover the top 20 apple cider vinegar benefits for heart-health, gut-health, brain-health, weight loss, and more. 🍎

-I first discovered the benefits of apple cider vinegar decades ago when my theatrical agent suggested it for beauty and weight loss.
-She loved to advise her stable of clients on all things diet, as it was key, at least from her perspective, that we looked our best.
-Because if we made money, she made money, and so it went.
+I first discovered the benefits of apple cider vinegar decades ago when my agent suggested it for beauty and weight loss.
+She loved to advise her clients on all things diet, as it was key, at least from her perspective, that we looked our best.

-Prior to that I’d never heard of vinegar used for that purpose — slimming down and ramping up — because like most folks I typically used it for salads, dressings, and occasionally dips.
+Prior to that I’d never heard of vinegar used for that purpose—slimming down and ramping up—because like most folks I typically used it for salads, dips, and dressings.

-So I picked some up at the health food store and started dosing ACV daily to the tune of about a quarter cup, which is what she suggested, and I usually diluted it in water and paced it out.
+So I grabbed some at the health food store and started dosing ACV daily to the tune of about a quarter cup, which is what she suggested, and I usually diluted it in water and paced it out.

 Apple Cider Vinegar Benefits